 While a US taxpayer with ownership in a foreign LLC can also elect this “disregarded” treatment by a one-time filing of Form 8832, Form 8858 may still have an annual submission requirement thereafter.
 This form is required by any US person owning 100% of a foreign LLC that has elected to be treated as disregarded for tax purposes.
 The profits associated with the foreign LLC will still flow through to the personal return, but Form 8858 will be attached to the individual return reporting the additional foreign LLC information.

 If the US owner of a foreign LLC does not elect disregarded entity status by filing Form 8832, then the foreign LLC may be treated as a corporation for tax purposes.
-In this instance, the taxpayer would be required to file Form 5471 annually with his/her individual tax return.
-The instructions for Form 8832 list numerous companies that are treated as foreign corporations by the IRS by default.
+In this instance, the taxpayer in a foreign country would be required to file Form 5471 annually with his/her individual tax return.
+The instructions for Form 8832 for foreign LLC taxes list numerous companies that are treated as foreign corporations by the IRS by default.

 For reasons of asset protection and tax planning, investment in foreign trusts by US taxpayers has become increasingly popular.
 Unfortunately, the tax reporting requirements for this entity can be quite onerous.
 The IRS code may classify a wide variety of foreign entities as foreign trusts depending upon the characteristics.
 Some foreign pensions or other investment mediums are considered foreign trusts by the IRS.
 If unsure, consult with a tax professional to determine the proper status.